TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Code ability to switch views as well as change filter (top 5 etc).
 - [ ] Add 'This is wrong' flag (with report database)
 - [ ] Add hover on tableheaders that can be clicked
+- [ ] Have default values for simply going to the page (and explanatory box).

 ##Display results
 - [ ] Add tables and improve formatting